Spider Mites on Satin Pothos

 Spider mite infestation

 Feeding mites puncture individual cells and draw out the contents, which shows up as a scatter of tiny pale dots across the leaf's top surface.
-Because this cultivar's leaves carry a fine velvety texture from surface trichomes, both the mites themselves and their webbing sit slightly recessed into that texture, making an early, light infestation noticeably easier to miss than it would be on a glossy-leaved plant.
+Because this cultivar's leaves carry a fine, velvety texture, both the mites themselves and their webbing sit slightly recessed into that texture, making an early, light infestation noticeably easier to miss than it would be on a glossy-leaved plant.

 Low humidity and warm, dry air

 Spider mites reproduce fastest in warm, dry conditions, which are common in centrally heated homes during winter.
-A small, unnoticed population can become a visible infestation within one to two weeks under these conditions.
+A handful of mites that would take a month to matter in humid air can multiply into an obvious, webbed-over infestation in under two weeks once the surrounding air turns dry and warm.

 Dust accumulation on leaves

-Dust buildup on the leaf surface can make an early infestation harder to notice, since both dust and stippling dull the leaf's appearance in similar ways, delaying detection and treatment.
+Dust buildup on the leaf surface can make an early infestation harder to notice, since both dust and stippling dull the leaf's appearance in similar ways, delaying detection and treatment until the population has already grown.

 How to Fix It